ccleberg/cmc.pub/content/blog/2024-01-26-audit-dashboard.md

 This project assumes the following:

 - You have access to Alteryx Designer and Power BI Desktop.
     - If you only have Power BI Desktop, you may need to perform some analysis in Power BI instead of Alteryx.
 - Your data is in a format that can be imported into Alteryx and/or Power BI.
 - You have a basic understanding of data types and visualization.

 # Alteryx: Data Preparation & Analysis

 ## Import Data

 With Alteryx, importing data is easy with the use of the `Input Data` tool.
 Simply drag this tool onto the canvas from the `In/Out` tab in the Ribbon to create it as a node.

 You can choose the File Format manually or simply connect to your file/database and let Alteryx determine the format for you.
 For this example, we will be importing an Excel file and changing the `Start Data Import on Line` variable to `2`.

 ![Alteryx Excel
 Import](https://img.cleberg.net/blog/20240126-audit-dashboard/alteryx_import.png)

 ## Transform Data

-Next, let\'s replace null data and remove whitespace to clean up our data.
+Next, let's replace null data and remove whitespace to clean up our data.
 We can do this with the `Data Cleansing` tool in the `Preparation` tab in the Ribbon.

 Ensure that the following options are enabled:

 - Replace Nulls
     - Replace with Blanks (String Fields)
     - Replace with 0 (Numeric Fields)
 - Remove Unwanted Characters
     - Leading and Trailing Whitespace

 ![Data
 Cleansing](https://img.cleberg.net/blog/20240126-audit-dashboard/alteryx_cleansing.png)

 For our next step, we will transform the date fields from strings to datetime format.
-Add a `Datetime` tool for each field you want to transform - in the example below, I am using the tool twice for the \"Started On\" and \"Submitted On\" fields.
+Add a `Datetime` tool for each field you want to transform - in the example below, I am using the tool twice for the "Started On" and "Submitted On" fields.

 ![Data
 Transformation](https://img.cleberg.net/blog/20240126-audit-dashboard/alteryx_transformation.png)

-Now that the dates are in the correct format, let\'s perform a calculation based on those fields.
+Now that the dates are in the correct format, let's perform a calculation based on those fields.
 Start by adding a `Filter` tool, naming a new Output Column, and pasting the formula below into it (the two fields used in this formula must match the output of the `Datetime` tools above):

 ``` txt
 DateTimeDiff([SubmittedOn_Out],[StartedOn_Out], "days")